comfyphp/lang/README.md

 ## Before Using it

-As this is an extension for ComfyPHP, All dependencies required in ComfyPHP and ComfyPHP is needed to use this extension.
+As this is an extension for ComfyPHP, All dependencies required in ComfyPHP and ComfyPHP itself is needed to use this extension.

 ## Download / Install